SIMIAO515/IssueSolvingEmpirical/README.md

 ### Enhanced Failure Analysis Viewer

-We provide an improved web-based tool for exploring the failure data:
+We provide an improved tool for exploring the failure data:

 ```bash
 # Basic usage (OpenHands data)